gtothesquare/PrettyDate/README.md

 ## Usage

-prettyDate.prettify('2014-03-20T03:24:00Z');
+`prettyDate.prettify('2014-03-20T03:24:00Z');`

-If date provided is more than 31 days long from now, then it will return undefined.
+If date provided is more than 31 days long from now, then it will return `undefined`.

 ## Original license